 Use of The Eco Label Logo

-In South Africa there is an ISO standard which has been adopted that we would recommend to be used as a basis to develop the claim.
+In South Africa, there is an ISO standard which has been adopted that we would recommend being used as a basis to develop the claim.
 The SANS 14021:1999/ISO14021:1999 (Environmental Labels and Declarations) standard can be purchased online from the South African National Standards and provides generic guidance and specifically supports the development of the following claims:

 - Designed for disassembly;

 - Reduced resource use;

 - Reusable and refillable; and